21th Anniversary Newsletter & Membership Renewal Campaign

 1) Web Based Registration Process

-Registering online is simple, just click on the Membership page of our website www.wcnordic.com and use the link “Join online today” which takes you to the website of our registration partner Zone4 and directly to the registration form.
+Registering online is simple, just click on the Membership page of our website www.wcnordic.com and use the link “Online registration with e-payment options” which takes you to the website of our registration partner Zone4 and directly to the registration form.

 The process is reasonably straight forward – however, if you need assistance, don’t hesitate to call Barrie Ashworth at 613-832-1685.